 “It is not enough to ‘walk’ towards ending TB, as this way we would arrive too late for too many people,” says Dr. Zuzsanna Jakab, WHO Regional Director of Europe.
 “We need to ‘leap forward’ and invest now for individual benefits and societal returns.
 The Tuberculosis action plan for the WHO European Region 2016 – 2020 shows that bold actions will save over 3 million lives and US$ 48 billion in 5 years in the Region.
 We need to revamp political commitment at all levels to achieve tangible and immediate results that change and save the lives of all those people suffering from TB today and ensure a TB-free world for our children.”

 Kitty van Weezenbeek, the executive director of KNCV Tuberculosis Foundation, also champions for greater commitment and investment.
-Van Weezenbeek: “It is unacceptable that nearly 5,000 people worldwide die of tuberculosis every day, while a sick people can be cured.
+Van Weezenbeek: “It is unacceptable that over 4,000 people worldwide die of tuberculosis every day, while sick people can be cured.
 TB has to leave the world and we need political commitment in addition to technical innovations.”

 The way forward